 Note 1: This process is meant to work reliably only when RequestBootVarRouting option is enabled or the firmware does not control UEFI boot options (OpenDuetPkg or custom BDS).
-Without BootProtect it also is possible that other operating systems overwrite OpenCore, make sure to enable it if you plan to use them.
+Without LauncherOption it also is possible that other operating systems overwrite OpenCore, make sure to enable it when planning to use them.